 The investment model also predicts that parents will invest more in the schooling of their children when the returns to schooling are greater.
 If the returns to schooling increase with a child’s ability, then so too will schooling investments.
 Unfortunately, our data do not contain any direct measures of child ability.
 However, a large psychological literature has found that first-born children exhibit higher IQs than later-born children, suggesting that parents might invest more in the schooling of older (higher ability) children, potentially offsetting the liquidity constraints.
 Similarly, if the returns to schooling differ by the gender of the child, then parents would invest differently in the schooling of their sons and daughters even when other characteristics are held constant (Jacob 2002; Barrow and Rouse 2005; Dougherty 2005, Behrman, Pollak, and Taubman 1986).

-The empirical literature examining these patterns s limited and the findings have been mixed.
+The empirical literature examining these patterns is limited and the findings have been mixed.
 Behrman and Taubman (1986) and Black, et al. (2005) find higher levels of schooling for older siblings, consistent with an investment model with positive returns to ability and older children having greater ability.
 However, in neither case are liquidity constraints likely to be much of a factor.
-Black et al. examine behavior in Norway where college education is free and Behrman and Taubman use a sample of twins who born in the early 1950s, a period when college tuition was much lower than it is currently.
+Black et al. examine behavior in Norway where college education is free, and Behrman and Taubman use a sample of twins who born in the early 1950s, a period when college tuition was much lower than it is currently.

 Powell and Steelman (1989) find that the gender composition of the children in the family matters for transfers: the probability of parental support for college is significantly negatively related to the number of brothers but not to the number of sisters.
 Conversely, Butcher and Case (1994) find that additional brothers lead to more schooling for girls but not for boys, while additional sisters reduce a girl’s level of education.
 Using data from Japan, Parish and Willis (1993) find important interactions between the gender of the child and birth order, particularly for older girls: older daughters appear to help their younger siblings attain more schooling by foregoing additional education themselves and working to provide direct support by marrying early and freeing-up familial resources.